The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

 \subsubsection{Computation of the Local Patches}

 In the multi-dimensional case, the time component of the local patches remains the same for all CF nodes while their spatial components are adapted to the geometry of the boundary (or interface).
-The spatial component $S_i$ of the $i^{\text{th}}$ CF node local patch needs to satisfy the following three constraints: \begin{itemize} \item[1.]
-The $i^{\text{th}}$ CF node must be inside; \item[2.]
-The part of the boundary (or interface) closest to the $i^{\text{th}}$ CF node must be included in the local patch; \item[3.]
-The cells of the Hermite nodes closest to the $i^{\text{th}}$ CF node must be included in the local patch. \end{itemize}
+The spatial component $S_q$ of the local patch associated with the $i^{\text{th}}$ CF node needs to satisfy the following three constraints: \begin{itemize} \item[1.]
+The $i^{\text{th}}$ CF node must be inside $S_q$; \item[2.]
+The part of the boundary (or interface) closest to the $i^{\text{th}}$ CF node must be included in $S_q$; \item[3.]
+The cells of the Hermite nodes closest to the $i^{\text{th}}$ CF node must be included in $S_q$. \end{itemize} To reduce the number of minimization problems, we base the construction of the local patches on a parametrization of the boundary or interface and associate multiple CF nodes to a local patch. { In the following, the subscript $q$ is now associated with the $q^{\text{th}}$ local patch that contains multiple CF nodes.}

-Focusing in detail on two space dimensions for simplicity, we define the dimension of the space component $S_i$ to be $\beta\,h \times \beta\,h$.
+Focusing in detail on two space dimensions for simplicity, we define the dimension of the spatial component $S_q$ to be $\beta\,h \times \beta\,h$.
 Here $h=\Delta x = \Delta y$ is the mesh size and $\beta$ is a given positive constant that depends on the geometry of the boundary (or interface).
 Since the update of the numerical solution with the Hermite-Taylor method for one half time step uses a five-node stencil, we therefore have one layer of CF nodes inside the domain along the boundary.
 As for the interface case, we have one layer of CF nodes inside each subdomain along the interface.
-The space component $S_i$ of the local patch is then centered at the $i^{\text{th}}$ CF node to enclose the closest part of the boundary (or interface) to the CF node as well as its closest Hermite cells.